 - According to IEPA, there are no known public water wells within 1,000 feet of the project right-of-way, - and no IDOT facility work is planned for the proposed project; therefore, no impact on any setback - 30 zones as determined by the IEPA Division of Public Water Supplies is expected.
-According to ISGS, - no other types of water wells were identified within 200 feet of the proposed project.
+According to ISGS, - 31 no other types of water wells were identified within 200 feet of the proposed project.
 An EDR Well - 32 Search was also conducted for the project (Inquiry Number: 5167186.5 January 26, 2018).
-In Illinois, a - very shallow well was dug roughly 0.25 mile upslope of the Mississippi River, approximately 0.5 mile - 34 upstream of the Chester Bridge. - 35 In Missouri, an EDR Well Search Report identified three small wells in the vicinity of the Chester Bridge. - 36 Two were identified as belonging to USACE St. Louis District and installed by John T. Ruester.
-The third is - 37 listed as belonging to the Southern Illinois Penitentiary.
-Each had pumps rated less than 500 gallons per - 38 minute.
-Two wells are located upstream of the Chester Bridge, on Kaskaskia Island.
-The third is - downstream of the Chester Bridge along PCR 238 (equidistant between the levee and Route 51).
+In Illinois, a - very shallow well was dug roughly 0.25 mile upslope of the Mississippi River, approximately 0.5 mile - 34 upstream of the Chester Bridge. - 35 In Missouri, an EDR Well Search Report identified three small wells in the vicinity of the Chester Bridge. . - 36 Each had pumps rated less than 500 gallons per minute.
+Two wells are located upstream of the Chester - 37 Bridge, on Kaskaskia Island.
+The third is downstream of the Chester Bridge along PCR 238 (equidistant - 38 between the levee and Route 51).

-40 3.4.5.5 Other Groundwater Considerations
+39 3.4.5.5 Other Groundwater Considerations

-- 41 In Illinois, the potential for contamination of shallow aquifers is limited.
-Most of the Chester Bridge EA - 42 study area within the uplands is located in Zone A1.
-Zone A1 is described as permeable bedrock at or - 43 within 20 feet of land surface, with variable overlying materials.

-- 1 In Missouri, soils in the Bois Brule Levee district are clayey alluvium over loamy alluvium on floodplain - 2 steps.
+- 40 In Illinois, the potential for contamination of shallow aquifers is limited.
+Most of the Chester Bridge EA - 41 study area within the uplands is located in Zone A1.
+Zone A1 is described as permeable bedrock at or - 42 within 20 feet of land surface, with variable overlying materials. - 43 In Missouri, soils in the Bois Brule Levee district are clayey alluvium over loamy alluvium on floodplain - 44 steps.
 These are typically not prime farmland.
-The depth to restrictive features is about 19 inches to a - 3 strongly contrasting textural stratification.
+The depth to restrictive features is about 19 inches to a

+- 1 strongly contrasting textural stratification.
 The soils are somewhat poorly drained.
-The capacity of the - 4 most limiting layer to transmit water is very low to moderately low (0.00 to 0.06 inch per hour).
-The - 5 depth to water table is about 12 to 24 inches.
+The capacity of the - 2 most limiting layer to transmit water is very low to moderately low (0.00 to 0.06 inch per hour).
+The - depth to water table is about 12 to 24 inches.
 Flooding is occasional, with no frequency of ponding.
-The - 6 available water storage in the soil profile is very low (about 2.3 inches).
-The Hydrologic Soil Group is - 7 typically D, with many areas of hydric soil rating.
+The - 4 available water storage in the soil profile is very low (about 2.3 inches).
+The Hydrologic Soil Group is - 5 typically D, with many areas of hydric soil rating.

-8 3.5 Public Land Impacts
+6 3.5 Public Land Impacts

-9 This section addresses programs that affect public lands and resources.
+7 This section addresses programs that affect public lands and resources.

-10 3.5.1 Section 6(f)
+8 3.5.1 Section 6(f)